qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

   .execute()
 Run the cell to execute the code using the **▷ (Run cell)** button.

 This operation is important because it enables you to update existing records in the table based on the values of specific columns, and insert new records when no match is found.
-This is a common requirement when you’re loading data from a source system that may contain updates to existing and new records.
+This is a common requirement when you're loading data from a source system that may contain updates to existing and new records.

 You now have data in your silver delta table that is ready for further transformation and modeling.

 Explore data in the silver layer using the SQL endpoint Now that you have data in your silver layer, you can use the SQL analytics endpoint to explore the data and perform some basic analysis.
-This is useful if you’re familiar with SQL and want to do some basic exploration of your data.
-In this exercise we’re using the SQL endpoint view in Fabric, but you can use other tools like SQL Server Management Studio (SSMS) and Azure Data Explorer.
+This is useful if you're familiar with SQL and want to do some basic exploration of your data.
+In this exercise we're using the SQL endpoint view in Fabric, but you can use other tools like SQL Server Management Studio (SSMS) and Azure Data Explorer.

 Navigate back to your workspace and notice that you now have several items listed.
 Select the Sales SQL analytics endpoint to open your lakehouse in the SQL analytics endpoint view.